-Physical therapy expected to significantly improve, develop, or restore physical functions that were lost or impaired because of an acute illness, injury, pervasive developmental disorder, or surgical procedure.
+Physical therapy expected to significantly improve, develop, or restore physical functions that were lost or impaired because of an acute illness, injury, or surgical procedure.

 The Plan's coverage of physical therapy does not include educational training or services designed to develop physical function.